pingfu/pingfu.github.io/reference/ethernet-ip-tcp-udp-icmp-protocol-header-cheatsheets.md

 ### Notes

-* A UDP datagram is carried in a single IP packet and is hence limited to a maximum payload of `65,507` bytes for IPv4 and `65,527` bytes for IPv6
+A UDP datagram is carried in a single IP packet and is hence limited to a maximum payload of `65,507` bytes for IPv4 and `65,527` bytes for IPv6.

 ### Summary

 Description | Value | Explanation
 ------------|-------|------------
-Maximim UDP payload size without fragmentation | `1,472` bytes | Maximum Ethernet frame size at 1,500 bytes **minus** IPv4 header at 20 bytes **minus** UDP header at 8 bytes
+Maximum UDP payload size without fragmentation | `1,472` bytes | Maximum Ethernet frame size at 1,500 bytes **minus** IPv4 header at 20 bytes **minus** UDP header at 8 bytes
 Maximum legal UDP payload size | `65,507` bytes | Maximum IPv4 packet size at 65,535 bytes (x0FFFF) **minus** IPv4 header at 20 bytes **minus** UDP header at 8 bytes

 ---